 When a spouse may need financial support to help them get into a position to support themselves, rehabilitative alimony may be awarded.
 Rehabilitative support is used to facilitate education, training, and work experience needed to develop new skills, or to redevelop old skills.
 A plan for rehabilitation must be established as part of this financial maintenance, and the alimony award is subject to change upon specific changes of circumstances outlined in Florida law.

 If you’re struggling with alimony issues of your own, let a skilled alimony lawyer help you find a resolution.
-Call The Virga Law Firm, P.A. in Panama City!
+Call The Virga Law Firm, P.A.!